Tony Judt: Biography

 As a high school and university student he was a left-wing Zionist, and worked summers on kibbutzim.
 He moved away from Zionism after the Six-Day War of 1967, later saying, "I went with this idealistic fantasy of creating a socialist, communitarian country", but that he came to realise that left-wing Zionists were "remarkably unconscious of the people who had been kicked out of the country...to make this fantasy possible".
 He came to describe his Zionism as his particular "ideological overinvestment" and he moved away from Marxism in the 1970s and 1980s.
 Judt wrote in February 2010, "Before even turning twenty I had become, been, and ceased to be a Zionist, a Marxist, and a communitarian settler: no mean achievement for a south London teenager".
 In later life, he described himself as "a universalist social democrat".

-After completing his Cambridge doctorate, Judt was elected a junior fellow of King's College, Cambridge in 1972, where he taught modern French history until 1978.
-After a brief stint teaching social history at the University of California, Berkeley, he returned to the United Kingdom in 1980 to teach politics at St Anne's College, Oxford.
+After completing his Cambridge doctorate, Judt was elected a junior fellow of King's College, Cambridge, in 1972, where he taught modern French history until 1978.
+After a brief stint teaching social history at the University of California, Berkeley, he returned to England in 1980 to teach politics at St Anne's College, Oxford.
 He moved to New York University in 1987.

 Judt's works include the highly acclaimed Postwar, a history of Europe after the Second World War.
-He was also well known for his views on Israel, which generated significant debate after he advocated a one-state solution to the Israeli–Palestinian conflict.
-According to journalist David Herman, Judt's directorship of the Remarque Institute, Postwar and his articles on Israel made him "one of the best-known public intellectuals in America", having previously been "a fairly obscure British historian, specializing in modern French history".
+He was also well known for his views on Israel, over which there was debate after he advocated a one-state solution to the Israeli–Palestinian conflict.
+According to the journalist David Herman, Judt's directorship of the Remarque Institute, Postwar and his articles on Israel made him "one of the best-known public intellectuals in America", having previously been "a fairly obscure British historian, specializing in modern French history".

 In an interview a few weeks before his death, Judt said, "I see myself as first and above all a teacher of history; next a writer of European history; next a commentator on European affairs; next a public intellectual voice within the American Left; and only then an occasional, opportunistic participant in the pained American discussion of the Jewish matter".

 Judt was married three times, his first two marriages ending in divorce.
 His third marriage was to Jennifer Homans, The New Republics dance critic, with whom he had two children.
-In June 2010, Judt and his son Daniel wrote a dialogue about Barack Obama, politics and corporate behaviour for The New York Times.
+In June 2010 Judt and his son Daniel wrote a dialogue about Barack Obama, politics and corporate behaviour for The New York Times.